Allan's Paperweights

 This paperweight was made on the island of Murano in Venice, Italy.
 Venetian glass making dates back centuries and the Venetians are given credit for the earliest millefiori canes and paperweights in 1840s.
 More recently, paperweight making was revived in the 1930s and again in the 1960s.

 Condition: Excellent condition.
-No chips, cracks or scratches found on inspection.
+Some rough areas at the edge of the base.
+No other chips, cracks, or scratches found on inspection.
 There are some small bubbles in the glass.

-Signature: Unsigned but I guarantee that this paperweight was made on the island of Murano in Venice, Italy.
+Signature: This paperweight is unsigned.
+I guarantee that this paperweight was made on the island of Murano in Venice, Italy, probably by the Ferro & Lazzarini studio.

 For extra pictures, click on the picture at the right and the following links: